charan2593/AquaTrack/replit.md

 # Overview

 AquaFlow is a comprehensive water purifier service management system built with React, Express, and MySQL.
 The application is deployment-ready with full functionality tested and working, including customer management, service scheduling, role-based authentication, and dashboard analytics.
-Ready for production deployment using Replit's infrastructure with custom domain integration.
+Ready for production deployment using Replit's infrastructure with custom subdomain integration for professional business use.
 The application provides a complete solution for managing water purifier services, customer data, inventory tracking, and business operations.
 It features a modern web interface with real-time dashboard analytics, customer management, service scheduling, rent collection tracking, and inventory management capabilities.

 # User Preferences